snoyberg/conduit/README.md

 ```

 Notice how we've had to reimplement the behavior of `takeWhile`,
-`mapM`, and `mapM_` ourselves, and our logic is much harder to
+`mapM`, and `mapM_` ourselves, and the solution is less compositional.
-follow.
 Conduit makes it easy to get the right behavior: interleaved
 effects, constant memory, and (as we'll see later) deterministic
 resource usage.